A Brilliant Team—Married for 65 years!

 Jan Marek was born on October 13, 1903 in Chicago to Zavis Marek and Valerie Reha.
 Zavis and Valerie were both immigrants from Czechoslovakia, but they met in Chicago and married here.
 Only three of their children lived to adulthoood: Jan, Victor and Teresa.
 Jan says that he often heard whisperings that his mother had experienced six miscarriages, but both of his parents refused to talk about it, even if asked directly.
 They also refused to talk about their life in Czechoslovakia.

-Zavis owned a butcher shop, which the whole family helped to run, on Chicago’s northwest side.
+Zavis owned a butcher shop on Chicago’s norwest side, and the whole family helped to run it.
 Jan and Victor worked there from a young age, and Jan had to learn to kill chickens, ducks and geese even as a little boy.
 Jan says it was “hard, hard work,” especially before they had refrigeration or automobiles.
 Neither Jan nor his brother Victor enjoyed working as butchers, and one day, they finally worked up the courage to tell Zavis that they had no desire to inherit the shop or to help keep it running once they were grown.
 Zavis was apparently very saddened by this news, but he agreed to let his sons pursue their own livelihood.
 When it was time for him to retire, he sold the shop instead of passing it down to them.

 Once Jan graduated from eighth grade, he got a job delivering groceries, and his parents made him pay room and board from that point on.
 Jan worked hard, however, and managed to still save some money, even after having to pay his parents most of his salary.
 He continued to get various jobs, each one paying a little bit more, until, when he was twenty-one, he had saved enough money to put a third down on a hardware store.